biobakery/metawibele/README.md

 **For additional information, read the** [MetaWIBELE Tutorial](https://github.com/biobakery/metawibele)

-Support for HUMAnN is available via [the MetaWIBELE channel](https://forum.biobakery.org/c/Microbial-community-profiling/MetaWIBELE) of the bioBakery Support Forum.
+Support for MetaWIBELE is available via [the MetaWIBELE channel](https://forum.biobakery.org/c/Microbial-community-profiling/MetaWIBELE) of the bioBakery Support Forum.

 ***